 9.6.2.4 accessControlObjectDetails

 The accessControlObjectDetails is an optional parameter of an access control rule.
 It specifies a subset of child resource types of the targeted resource to which the access control rule applies.
 If an access control rule includes accessControlObjectDetails, then childResourceType shall be specified.
 An access control rule which does not include any accessControlObjectDetails parameters applies to the child resource types of the target resource.
 The accessControlObjectDetails parameter shall consist of the elements listed in table 9.6.2.4-1.
 Child resource types listed in the childResourceType component are subject of access control for the Create operation only.
 Once a child resource is created, the Access Control Policies assigned directly to it apply.
-The resourceType and specialization element are optional.
-If either the resourceType or specialization element is present in accessControlObjectDetails, the CSE shall match the type of resource or specialization of the targeted resource with the value specified in the resourceType or specialization element.
-Further checking of childResourceType shall be done only if the resourceType or specialization match occurs.
-However, if the resourceType and specialization elements are not provided, only childResourceType match shall be performed.
+The resourceType and specializationType element are optional.
+If either the resourceType or specializationType element is present in accessControlObjectDetails, the CSE shall match the type of resource or specialization of the targeted resource with the value specified in the resourceType or specializationType element.
+Further checking of childResourceType shall be done only if the resourceType or specializationType match occurs.
+However, if the resourceType and specializationType elements are not provided, only childResourceType match shall be performed.

 Table 9.6.2.4-1: Types of Parameters in accessControlObjectDetails